mathesar-foundation/mathesar-wiki/engineering/reports/list-datatype.md

 **Creating and deleting an array column calls have to be tested.**

 #### Filters
-Some filters were already supported:
+These filters are already supported, given a dimension value:
 - ArrayLengthEquals
 - ArrayLengthGreaterThan
 - ArrayLengthGreaterOrEqual